 - If you change your mind about your savings account, you have the right to cancel within 14 days of opening.
 Please see our Terms and Conditions to find out how to cancel your account.

 - The overall maximum holding by any one customer in respect of all savings accounts with the Society is £85,000.
 Please see condition 12.1 of our Terms and Conditions.

 * AER stands for annual equivalent rate and illustrates what the interest rate would be if interest was paid and added to the account once each year.
 The gross rate is the contractual rate of interest payable before the deduction of income tax.

 Other Important Information

-The Society offers a range of savings accounts and ISAs.
+The Society offers a range of savings accounts.
 For more details about our accounts, or if you have any queries, please contact us on 0161 923 8015 or visit our website www.themanchester.co.uk.